 The Department of Soil, Water, and Ecosystem Sciences (DSWES) provides training to undergraduate students interested in managing our land and water resources in a wide range of ecosystems including agricultural, forested, range, urban, and wetland ecosystems through three different degree programs.
-Specializations within these degree programs are designed to give the student a strong background in Soil and Water Sciences with a core of required courses during their Junior and Senior years.
+Specializations within these degree programs are designed to give the student a strong background in Soil, Water, and Ecosystem Sciences with a core of required courses during their Junior and Senior years.
 Beyond the core courses, students can select from groups of electives to provide flexibility in their program.
 Electives within each of the options are chosen with the aid of the student's adviser.
 The student is encouraged to take electives from a range of courses that include but not limited to: biology, botany, building construction, business, chemistry, earth science, economics, environmental science, geology, geography, hydrology, mathematics, physics, plant science, policy, production systems, geographic information systems, urban and regional planning, and statistics.

 Programs of Study